theElandor/trafficv2/README.txt

 ------PRE-READ stuff---------
++ This simulator only works under Linux.
 + I will refer to elements in the appendix as [1], [2], ecc...
 + You will find messy code in this repo.
 There is still a lot of stuff to do: in general, the code needs to be cleaned and refactored.
+  When I first started to modify the original simulator I never thought that it could become of public domain (or even published in a paper), that's why I didn't care to much about making it other-humans-readable.
+I learned the lesson though: I'll try to clean it up a little if I can find time between teaching and university.
+  In the meantime I am also writing this document to guide you through the project as much as possible.
   Also the scripts can be improved and extended as far as functionalities are concerned.
   You will find more specific references to what can be improved while you read.
-+ Logs file are not mantained.
++ Log files are not mantained.
 During developement I preferred to use the console and print stuff at runtime.
 A better debugger is needed.
 If you want, you can try to create one!